kutyadog/dfp-ad-manager/README.md

 	};
 ```

-This sets a global called ``xAdMachine``, dont change this as it is referenced in the class.
+First we set a global called ``xAdMachine``, dont change this as it is referenced in the class.

+We then declare the base unitName that will be used for all ads.
+Make sure to change this to your own.

-After that we declare and ad.
-This would be the same as if we:
+After that we declare an ad.
+Just for reference, the code below is how we would declare the same ad if we were not using dfp-ad-manager:

 ```
 googletag.cmd.push(function() {